appium/appium/README.md

   Name | Description
   --- | ---
   [appium-device-farm](https://github.com/AppiumTestDistribution/appium-device-farm) | This is an Appium plugin designed to manage and create driver session on connected android devices and iOS Simulators.
+  [appium-reporter-plugin](https://github.com/AppiumTestDistribution/appium-reporter-plugin) | This Plugin generates standalone consolidated html report with screenshots.
+Report can be fetched from appium server, without worrying about heavy lifting such as screenshot capturing, report generation etc.
 </details>

 ### Server Command Line Interface